pro-cms/voyager/docs/plugins/settings.md

 # Settings

+A plugin can provide settings.
+Those settings will be merged in the existing settings and will be stored in `settings.json` only when the user hits `Save` on the settings-page.
+Always make sure to use default values when accessing them!
-A plugin can provide multiple settings.
-To do so implement the `Settings` provider and add a method `provideSettings` like this:
+To provide additional settings implement the `Settings` provider and add a method `provideSettings` like this:

 ```php
 use Voyager\Admin\Contracts\Plugins\GenericPlugin;